 Moving Beyond Commands

-Instead of focusing solely on commands, games-based training builds concepts, which are the life skills that underpin adaptive behavior.
+Games-based training builds concepts, which are the life skills that underpin adaptive behavior.
 Just as children learn resilience, patience, and problem-solving through play, dogs can develop the same skills through structured training games.

-What Are โConceptsโ?
+What Are “Concepts”?

 Some of the most useful concepts include: